scufengli/Team_18_Project_1/README.md

-# Playground
+# add a README.md for project Ho’omana O Apalapala
-Testing and practicing git/github for my friends
+New project Ho’omana O Apalapala